MichelSaremi/RPG-characters/README.md

 each class can equip certain weapons and armor.

 How to use the RPG character console application:
+(This assignment was completed using Eclipse).
+Open in Eclipse IDE and click on run while in the RPGCharacters class

 when starting the application you will be propted for input.